uhasker/getting-things-done-in-next-js/src/chapter1/04-control-flow.md

 }
 ```

 If `condition` is true, then the `statements` inside the curly braces will be executed.
-If `condition` is false, nothing will happens.
+If `condition` is false, nothing will happen.

 > Note that technically it suffices if the condition is *truthy* or *falsy*.
 We will ignore this detail for now and return to it in a second.